Alpha-Coder11/Chip-8_emulator/README.md

 Contributions are welcome!
 Feel free to fork the repository, submit issues, or create pull requests.

 ### Notes to Self
-- Two things I learned while building this project, one is forward declaration and the other is memset on 2D array.
-Current problem is invaders is not working properly with thi emulator version.
+- Two things I learned while building this project, one is forward declaration and the other is memset on 2D array